I told you I would write a second installment. Took me longer than I expected, but here it is.

 The church has been so preoccupied with debating pre-Trib, mid-Trib, post-Trib that we have lost sight of what really matters.
 What matters is whether we are prepared for anything.
 What matters is that we truly know God and allow Him to make us fireproof.

 I feel that I am an anomaly in Christendom.
 One—I am not so prideful that I think I know everything or that I cannot ever adjust my thinking or that I cannot bear being proved wrong.
-(That is called trying your best to be humble and pliable.)
+(I really do try my best to be humble and pliable.)
 Two—my biggest concern is that my loved ones and I are not deceived by antiChrists or the antiChrist.
 The first characteristic leads me on a continual search for the Truth.
 The second leads me to the conclusion that the wisest approach to the end times is to prepare for the worst while hoping for the best.

 Unlike those pre-Trib and post-Trib supporters would have you believe, you have to do some twisting no matter what eschatological timeline you want to draw from the scriptures.
 I actually prefer to use the term puzzle-solving rather than twisting.
 The Lord organized the book of Revelation and every complimentary end times prophecy like a jigsaw puzzle.
 He doesn’t want to just give away His secrets; He wants His children to search them out.
 “It is the glory of God to conceal a matter, but the glory of kings is to search out a matter” (Proverbs 25:2).